According to Zadie Smith, in a Guardian essay by now showered with much praise for its "honesty:

 Style is "an expression of personality" It's also a mark of the writer's "manner of being in the world."
 It's also "a personal necessity. . .the only possible expression of a particular human consciousness."
 It's also "a writer's way of telling the truth."
 It's also "the refinement of a consciousness."
 And it's also the "education of the emotions."

 That's an awful lot of weight to heap on words and sentences and paragraphs, especially in fiction, which, except in the hands of narcissists and pseudo-philosophers, is not a medium for the "expression" of anything, but the attempt to convince your readers that words on a page evoke a "world," and to make something aesthetically pleasing out of prose.
-If you can do this, then all of the handwringing about "human consciousness" and "telling the truth" and educating emotions is just so much pomp and circumstance.
+If you can do this, then all of the rhetoric about "human consciousness" and "telling the truth" and educating emotions is just so much bombast.

-And I have to say that Smith really starts to escape the earth's gravitational field when she concludes that style has something to do with "the refinement of a consciousness" rather than refinement of "words on a page."
+Even more grandiose is her ultimate contention that style has something to do with "the refinement of a consciousness" rather than refinement of "words on a page."
 "Style" in art and literature is a material characteristic, an identifiable, distinctive arrangement and rearrangement of the elements of the medium, whether that be language, paint, musical sound, etc. It is not some ineffable, mystical quality, a "personal necessity," something these people have but those do not.
 Literary style is the means by which accomplished writers manipulate language for aesthetic effect.
-You can educate your emotions all you'd like, but if you haven't created something aesthetically pleasing with your words, you haven't succeeded as a writer of fiction.
+You can educate your emotions all you'd like, but if you haven't created something aesthetically pleasing with your words, you haven't succeeded as a writer of fiction

-In her own response to Smith's essay, Jenny Davidson carries the argument to its unfortunate conclusion: "I find in particular as a reader that my doubts about a particular writer's style (his/her sentences, say) can rarely be expressed in strictly aesthetic terms, it always shades into questions of character--it is good to see Zadie Smith saying that so clearly here."
-Here we return to what I've previously described as "style as moral failure."
-The inevitable consequence of associating a writer's "sentences" with "questions of character" (with the "expression" of character) is to confuse a response to writing as a response to the writer.
+The inevitable consequence of associating a writer's sentences with the writer’s “manner of being in the world” is to conflate a response to writing as a response to the writer.
 A failure of art becomes a moral defect.
-Conversely, an artistic success becomes a vindication of "character," the experience of art reduced to the degree of one's sympathy with the artist, however much a figment of the imagination he/she turns out to be.
+Conversely, an artistic success becomes a vindication of "character," the experience of art reduced to the degree of one's sympathy with the artist, however much a figment of the imagination that figure turns out to be.
 Compared to these "refinements of consciousness" the writer makes available, all discussion of the skill with which he/she organizes "words on a page" is, of course, "merely literary."